kolkhis/tech-notes/networking/tcp.md

 TCP operates using a three-way handshake process.
 It does this by setting flags in segments sent via layer 4 of the OSI model (the transport layer).

-Say we have a server that we're connecting to and a client that we're using to connect to it.
+Say we have a client machine that we're using to connect to a server.

 First, the client will send a TCP segment (layer 4, transport) with a SYN flag set to 1 and chooses an Initial Sequence Number (ISN).